“He shall be called Finn-barr, that is ‘beautiful hair’, from the beautiful head he offered in sacrifice to God.”

 Visit marks school’s 125th anniversary.

+Which St Finian?
 There are many St Finians and at least two Movilles.
 The Movilla of this saint is not – as many people may think – the village of Moville in Co Donegal, but Movilla in Co Down, just outside Newtownards.
-A graveyard and the ruin of a church off the B172 to Millisle show the site of […]
+A graveyard and the ruin of a church off the B172 to Millisle show […]

 A resource to organise prayer services of reparation and repentance to atone for the crimes of clerical sex abuse.
 This booklet was put together by Father Kevin Scallon CM.